Andrew Alexander (producer): TV and film career

-During Alexander's career as a television producer, he co-developed and executive produced over 185 half-hour shows and over 150 hours of television comedy for SCTV.
-Throughout the length of its run, the series garnered an ACTRA Award, two Emmy Awards and 13 Emmy Award nominations.
+During Alexander's career as a television producer, he co-developed and executive-produced over 185 half-hour shows and over 150 hours of television comedy for SCTV.
+Throughout its run, the series garnered an ACTRA Award, two Emmy Awards, and 13 Emmy Award nominations.

 Alexander has developed television programming for ABC, CBS, NBC, Fox Television, Comedy Central, HBO, Showtime, A&E, and CBC.
 Alexander has had co-production deals with MGM Television, Imagine Entertainment, Disney Studios and United Artists.
 He has produced television shows with Ed Asner, Dan Aykroyd, James Belushi, Bill Murray, Chris Farley, Bonnie Hunt, Shelley Long, Andrea Martin, Steve Carell, John Candy, Mike Myers, Catherine O'Hara, Harold Ramis, Martin Short, and Dave Thomas.

-Alexander executive produced the Martin Scorsese-directed SCTV documentary for Netflix and for CTV, and was executive producer for The Second City Project, which was nominated for six 2016 Canadian Screen Awards.
-Alexander executive produced I, Martin Short, Goes Home as well as Second City's Next Comedy Legend for CBC (2007).
-He executive produced the 2004 Canadian feature film Intern Academy written and directed by Dave Thomas and featuring Aykroyd, Thomas, Dave Foley, and Maury Chaykin.
+Alexander executive-produced the Martin Scorsese-directed SCTV documentary for Netflix and for CTV, and was executive producer for The Second City Project, which was nominated for six 2016 Canadian Screen Awards.
+Alexander executive-produced I, Martin Short, Goes Home as well as Second City's Next Comedy Legend for CBC (2007).
+He executive-produced the 2004 Canadian feature film Intern Academy written and directed by Dave Thomas and featuring Aykroyd, Thomas, Dave Foley, and Maury Chaykin.

 He was a founding shareholder of the Pay Television service Super Channel and served on the board of directors.

 Alexander served on the Columbia College Chicago Board of Trustees.
 He was on the founding board of directors of Gilda's Club in Chicago and Toronto and has also served on the board of the League of Chicago Theatres and Canada's Walk of Fame.
-In 2008, Alexander facilitated a reunion of the cast of SCTV in Toronto, launching The Second City Alumni Fund, which has since raised over $1,000,000 to assist actors and support staff during times of illness or economic hardship.
+In 2008, Alexander facilitated a reunion of the SCTV cast in Toronto and launched The Second City Alumni Fund, which has since raised over $1,000,000 to assist actors and support staff during illness or economic hardship.